Neil Pickard: Early life

-Pickard was born in Strathfield in Sydney, the son of Edward Picard and Mary MacGilvray.
+Pickard was born in Strathfield in Sydney, the son of Edward Pickard and Mary MacGilvray.
 Having left school at age 12 to support his family, Pickard gained a place to study at the Methodist Leigh College in 1951, and was educated at the University of Sydney, Wesley College, where he gained a Bachelor of Arts (BA), a Master of Education (MEd), a Diploma of Education (DipEd) and later at the University of Melbourne he gained a Licentiate in Theology (LTh) and a Diploma in Theology (DipTh).

 He moved to Peak Hill to serve as a Methodist Minister from 1952 to 1965.
 He entered politics when he was elected as became an Alderman of the Peak Hill Shire Council and it was there also that he joined the Liberal Party: "to me the Liberal Party was the party that offered the greatest freedom on a grass roots level".
 In 1965 he became an English and History teacher at Dubbo High School.
 In 1969 he was also elected an Alderman of Dubbo City Council, becoming Chairman of the Country Mayors Association.
 Pickard also became Western Regional chairman and a member of the State Executive of the Liberal Party.
 In May 1971, Pickard was asked by Prime Minister William McMahon to be part of the education sub-committee of the joint standing committee on Federal Policy, to examine Liberal education policy.

 Political career

 In 1973, while teaching at Sydney University, Pickard was approached by the Premier of New South Wales, Sir Robert Askin and offered the nomination for the vacant Liberal preselection of the seat of Hornsby, when the sitting member, John Maddison, chose to contest the new seat of Ku-ring-gai.
 He accepted and was subsequently elected at the 1973 election with 59.97% of the vote.

-During the Askin and Lewis Governments he remained on the backbenches, but following the poor performance of Premier Lewis, despite a federal swing towards the Coalition after the 1975 Federal election, Pickard, along with fellow backbenchers David Arblaster (Mosman) and Keith Doyle (Vaucluse), all of whom had supported Sir Eric Willis in previous ballots, moved against Premier Lewis.
-At the party room meeting on 20 January 1976, Pickard moved the motion that the leadership be declared vacant.
-This was carried 22 votes to 11 and Willis was made Leader and Premier unopposed.
+During the Askin and Lewis Governments he remained on the backbenches.
+However, following the poor performance of Premier Lewis, despite a comprehensive Coalition victory at the 1975 Federal election, Pickard, along with fellow backbenchers David Arblaster (Mosman) and Keith Doyle (Vaucluse), all of whom had supported Sir Eric Willis in previous ballots, moved against Premier Lewis.
+At the party room meeting on 20 January 1976, Pickard called a spill motion which carried 22 votes to 11.
+Lewis did not recontest, leaving Willis to take the leadership unopposed.
 Willis then appointed Pickard on 23 January 1976 to the cabinet as Minister for Education, which he held until the Coalition government lost the 1976 election on 14 May 1976.
 At the March election he retained his seat with a significant margin of 61.56%.
 In Opposition, he was appointed as Shadow Minister for Education under Willis and then Peter Coleman from 28 May 1976 to 7 October 1978.
 At the 1978 'Wranslide' election he came close to defeat within his own electorate, surviving by only 562 votes and 50.85% of the vote.